perrygovier/BarcodeScanner/README.md

-BarcodeScanner
+BarcodeScanner - PG edition
 ==============

+### PG Edition Changes

+The Phonegap version does not install without using Phonegap Build.
+The Wildabeast version appears abandoned.
+This version is an attempt to address the most critical issues with the plugin.
+Pull requests welcome.
+No breaking changes are planned.
+Code that works with the Phonegap of Wildabeast version should work with this version.

-Cross-platform BarcodeScanner for Cordova / PhoneGap.
+### Cross-platform BarcodeScanner for Cordova / PhoneGap.

 Follows the [Cordova Plugin spec](https://github.com/apache/cordova-plugman/blob/master/plugin_spec.md), so that it works with [Plugman](https://github.com/apache/cordova-plugman).